CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 ** Appropriate selection of tools **

 The change management process can be supported with different products or product combinations.
 There can be many reasons for implementing changes using a suitable tool.
 Frequently, heterogeneous IT infrastructures and the more effective use of resources are decisive.
-Before acquiring a patch and change management tool, the requirements and constraints should be determined to find a product that is appropriate for the particular institution.
+Before a patch and change management tool is procured, the requirements and constraints should be identified to find a product that is appropriate for the particular institution.
 The procedure for the evaluation of a tool is always similar and is based on the valid change strategy of the institution, regardless of whether change management is needed as a tool for an operating system, for a manufacturer's product range or for a large heterogeneous IT scenario.

 The following are the main features that should be considered when choosing a product.

 * Platform support:
- On the one hand, this term refers to which platforms are supported with regard to the implementation of the patch and change process and, on the other hand, on which platform the tool itself is executable.
+ On the one hand, this term refers to which platforms are supported with regard to the implementation of the patching and modification process and, on the other hand, on which platform the tool itself is executable.
 Especially the first aspect should be considered in great detail, since in the server-client area, for example, most tool manufacturers support patches and changes to Microsoft products.
 However, this does not mean that the entire range of IT products available in the institution is covered, from desktop and server operating systems to application servers and individual products.
 * Change analysis:
- Some manufacturers are focusing on the amount of updates associated with the distribution process and their rapid distribution, as well as reporting the "delivery status".
-Some provide more information on the background or cause of a patch, partly with lists of affected files, more detailed description of the vulnerabilities and their own test reports.
+ Some manufacturers are focusing on the amount of updates associated with the distribution process and their rapid distribution, as well as the reporting of "delivery status".
+Some provide more information about the background or cause of a patch, partly with lists of affected files, more detailed description of the vulnerabilities and their own test reports.
 Especially for security patches, which should normally be distributed quickly, the detailed information provides an indispensable indication for the internal classification of the hardware or software change.
 * Change verification:
  Most manufacturers provide hash sums, fingerprints or signatures with the changes to verify their authenticity and integrity.
 However, only a few tools check this evidence.
-Therefore, there is a risk that unwanted software is distributed in bulk in the institution and thus a considerable damage occurs.
+Therefore, there is a risk that unwanted software is distributed in bulk in the institution and so a considerable damage occurs.
 For security reasons, therefore, you should not use any change tools that do not have this function.
 * Change strategy:
  The tool must allow flexible configuration to automate as many steps as possible in the chosen change strategy.
 This can vary greatly due to different platforms.
 The processed steps of the change process should be documented comprehensibly by the tool and, if necessary, audit-proof.
 Later changes in the process must be able to flow into the tool.
 * Distribution:
  Not every change should be applied to every system.
 The tool should be the grouping of systems and applications according to freely definable attributes such.
 Protection, location and organizational unit.
 These attributes can become IT system profiles according to the standardized system types in the institution.
 * Rollback:
  No software is perfect.
 Therefore, despite all the tests, it may be necessary to reverse a change process.
-Being able to automate this process saves time and money in the event of an error.
+Being able to automate this process saves time and money in the event of a fault.
 If erroneous changes can not be canceled promptly and with little effort, this can cause considerable damage to the institution.
 * Status evaluation: It must be possible to automatically and correctly distribute the changed hardware or software on all systems.
 As with software distribution, there might be problems with the connection or availability of a system.
 For example, a system may reject a patch due to other system states.
 It is therefore important that the change tool records the patch status of all systems.
 Depending on the strategy, if problems occur, the tool should continue the technical change process on the remaining IT systems or skip certain system groups or terminate the process.
 ** Security Policy for Using Change Management Tools **